Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

  Some web-based login systems feature various amounts of javascript, and sometimes they use such code to set or modify cookie contents.
 Possibly they do that to prevent programmed logins, like this manual describes how to...
- Anyway, if reading the code isn't enough to let you repeat the behavior manually, capturing the HTTP requests done by your browsers and analyzing the sent cookies is usually a working method to work out how to shortcut the javascript need.
+ Anyway, if reading the code is not enough to let you repeat the behavior manually, capturing the HTTP requests done by your browsers and analyzing the sent cookies is usually a working method to work out how to shortcut the javascript need.